 - Pertinent biological facts are not generally known where procedures are practiced.*

-- They are defended with reasons such as tradition, aesthetics, cleanliness, and health.
+- They are defended with reasons such as tradition, religion, aesthetics, cleanliness, and health.

 - The rationale has currently or historically been connected to controlling sexual pleasure.

 - They are often believed to have no effect on normal sexual functioning.